Consultants are encouraged to:

 - Offer honest and practical encouragement and constructive criticism.

-- Admit when they cannot answer a question and direct the consultee to the proper resources.
+- Admit when they cannot answer a question and direct the consultee to appropriate resources.

 - Disclose and/or recuse themselves from conflict-of-interest situations arising from intellectual property, funding competition, or other issues.